Skip to content

 Method 4: Using the “re” module (regex)

-Regular expressions are a de facto way when it comes to finding and extracting elements from a file, string, or any other object.
+Regular expressions are a de facto standard for finding and extracting elements from a file, string, or any other object.
 You can use the re.findall() method to get the exact data you are looking for in an XML file.

-If you are looking to extract specific pieces of data from a large XML file without parsing the entire structure, I would recommend you use the “regular expression” approach.
+If you are looking to extract specific pieces of data from a large XML file without parsing the entire structure, I recommend using the “regular expression” approach.

 import re